search-rug/doc-as-code-single-case-experiment/README.md

 ***Thank you for your participation in this exercise!*** This exercise presented a working proof of concept that resulted from the first cycle of an action resarch study.
-Your feedback is really important to improve/adjust to the overall  documentation management approach and its related artifacts (before turning them into proper open source software projects) for the following cycle.
-Given this we would really appreciate it if you could fill out [this survey](https://rug.eu.qualtrics.com/jfe/form/SV_8okI7KLnEEWkaiy).
-Thank you agan for your time and consideration.
+Your feedback is really important to improve/adjust the overall  documentation management approach and its related artifacts (before turning them into proper open source software projects) for the following cycle of the study.
+Given this, we would really appreciate it if you could fill out [this survey](https://rug.eu.qualtrics.com/jfe/form/SV_8okI7KLnEEWkaiy).
+Thank you again for your time and consideration.